Table of Contents

 Could It Be Something in My Diet?

-Remember, it is unlikely for foods to cause an issue since breastmilk is derived from what passes through a mother's blood, not from her digestive tract.
-Therefore, there is no reason to avoid any foods, unless your baby is showing a reaction to something in your diet.
+Remember, foods are unlikely to cause an issue since breastmilk is derived from what passes through a mother's blood, not from her digestive tract.
+Therefore, there is no reason to avoid any foods unless your baby is showing a reaction to something in your diet.
 Keeping a food journal is advised (discussed below).

-Most babies are okay with any foods that a mother eats.
+Most babies are okay with any food that a mother eats.
 Gassiness is normal, and some babies are gassier than others, especially in the evenings.
-This is because a baby's gut is immature, and it takes time for a baby's digestive system to fully develop.
+This is because a baby's gut is immature, and it takes time for a baby's digestive system to develop fully.
 Also, gas is more easily managed as a baby becomes mobile from 4 months onward.
 Most food restrictions are unnecessary.

 Gassiness is usually associated with excessive burping, spitting up, flatulence, and bloating.
 They may also cry a high-pitched cry, clench their fists and move their knees towards their tummy.
-If your baby is not showing colic symptoms then my advice would be just to give it some time.
+If your baby is not showing colic symptoms, then I would just give it some time.
 Most babies are going to be gassy no matter what you do.

-Formula-fed babies have been found to struggle with constipation, gas, colic symptoms, spitting up and gut issues much more than breastfed babies.
-So, keep on giving your baby the best form of nutrition possible, breastmilk!
+Formula-fed babies have been found to struggle with constipation, gas, colic symptoms, spitting up, and gut issues much more than breastfed babies.
+So, keep giving your baby the best form of nutrition possible, breastmilk!